 The Fund Manager writes

-The fund currently holds (equally weighted) positions in 83 shares across 23 different countries.
-The countries with the largest weightings are now Vietnam (12.78%), Bangladesh (11.46%) and Egypt (10.96%).
+The fund currently holds (equally weighted) 86 shares spread across 25 different countries.
+The countries with the largest weightings are Vietnam (11.69%), Bangladesh (8.92%) and Argentina (8.36%).
 These markets currently have the most interesting high dividend stocks that meet the quality requirements.
-The weighting of a country is therefore mainly determined by the attractiveness of the market relative to the other countries.
-The fund can therefore deviate significantly from the benchmark.
+The weighting of a country is mainly determined by the relative attractiveness of the market compared to other countries.
+The fund can therefore deviate strongly from the index.

 No rights may be derived from this publication.
 You are referred to the prospectus and Key Investor Information Document for the fund's terms and conditions.
 These documents may be obtained from the website or the address mentioned below.
 The manager of the fund has obtained a licence for this fund from the Netherlands Authority for the Financial Markets in accordance with the provisions of the Financial Supervision.